 Miscellaneous may include items such as: Uniforms, shoes, equipment, immunizations, etc. These expenses are paid to outside vendors of the student's choice.
+BHCLR does not charge any additional or specialized fees for participation in distance education courses/programs.

 Refund Schedule: